-Additional forms that may be required in connection with an award are available on OJP's funding page at www.ojp.usdoj.gov/funding/forms.htm.
+Additional forms that may be required in connection with an award are available on OJP's funding page at www.oip.usdoj.gov/funding/forms.htm.
 For successful applicants, receipt of funds may be contingent upon submission of all necessary forms.
-Please note in particular the following forms.
+Note in particular the following forms:

 - a.
-Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements (required to be submitted in GMS prior to the receipt of any award funds). - b.
-Disclosure of Lobbying Activities (required for any applicant that expends any funds for lobbying activities; this form must be downloaded, completed, and then uploaded). - c.
-Accounting System and Financial Capability Questionnaire (required for any applicant other than an individual that is a non-governmental entity and that has not received any award from OJP within the past 3 years; this form must be downloaded, completed, and then uploaded). - d.
-Standard Assurances (required to be submitted in GMS prior to the receipt of any award funds).
+Standard Assurances - Applicants must read, certify, and submit this form in GMS prior to the receipt of any award funds. - b.
+Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements Applicants must read, certify and submit in GMS prior to the receipt of any award funds. - c.
+Accounting System and Financial Capability Questionnaire (required for any applicant other than an individual that is a non-governmental entity and that has not received any award from OJP within the past 3 years; this form must be downloaded, completed, and submitted)